 The Los Angeles food Policy Council (LAFPC) is a covertive impact intrative created by Mayor Antonio Villaraigosa in Tanuary of 2011.
 LAFPC's mission is to build a Good Fodd system for all Los Angeles residents.
-Such a system ensures that food is healthy affordable, fail, and austrinable in order to improve the health and well-being of our residents, particularly in low-income communities and communities of color; promotes a thirting Gillid Food economy for everyone, and attemptions agricultural and environmental stematistics promotes a thirting Gillid Food economy for everyone, and attemptions agricultural and environmental stematistics promotes as the response and leadership of pools, invisits on profit, and accounting pattness to strengther connections across the food system.
-The Food Policy Council and its staff serve as the "backbone" regardization for the mitiative, which has an extended mach of approximately soon invidials and over two organizations.
+Such a system ensures that food is healthy affordable, fail, and austrinable in order to improve the health and well-being of our residents, particularly in low-income communities and communities of color; promotes a thirting Gillid Food economy for everyone, and attemptions agricultural and environmental stematistics promotes a thirting Gillid Food economy for everyone, and attemptions agricultural and environmental stematistics promotes as the responsible partners to strengther connections a costs the food system.
+The Food Policy Council and its staff serve as the "backbone" regamization for the mitiative, which has an extended mach of approximately soon invidials and over two organizations.